Scalable GANs with Transformers: Experiments

 \subsection{Comparison with prior arts}

 We compare the proposed method with various types of generative models, including one or two-step and multi-step GAN/diffusion/flow models.
-As reported in Tab.~\ref{tab:all_results}, our GAT-XL/2 achieves the state-of-the-art FID-50K on ImageNet-256.
-Notably, it reaches this performance with only 40 epochs, substantially fewer training epochs than prior methods.
+As reported in Tab.~\ref{tab:all_results}, our GAT-XL/2 achieves the state-of-the-art FID-50K on ImageNet-256, significantly enhancing the FID on 1-step generation~(3.43 to 2.18).
+Notably, it reaches this performance with only 60 epochs, substantially fewer training epochs than prior methods.
 This experimental result implies strong data efficiency of the proposed method and suggests further gains can be achieved with longer training.
 More importantly, it shows that GANs possess generative capabilities that are not significantly inferior to those of other generative models.
+We also provide qualitative comparison with one-step generative models, MeanFlow and StyleGAN-XL, in Appendix~(Fig.~\ref{fig: revision qualitative comparison1})